articles

 Author

-My husband explains: “He’s burning Joss paper for the spirits.”
+My husband quickly explained, “He’s burning Joss paper for the spirits.”

-My husband adds: “When I was younger, I used to do this a lot.
+My husband added, “When I was younger, I used to do this a lot.
 I haven’t done it in recent years.”

 Have you ever seen someone burn spirit money?